An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and

 \subsection{Contextualization With Existing Literature}

-This study builds on and aligns with prior research underscoring the effectiveness of tree-based methods on tabular data~\cite{shwartz2021tabular,grinsztajn2022tree}.
-Our contribution extends this work by systematically evaluating models under controlled imbalance conditions and quantifying scaling relationships specifically in ED/ICU care clinical contexts.
+This study builds on and extends prior research underscoring the effectiveness of tree-based methods on tabular data~\cite{shwartz2021tabular, grinsztajn2022tree}.
+Our contribution extends this work by systematically evaluating a broader set of model families, including two recent tabular foundation models, under controlled imbalance conditions and by quantifying computational scaling relationships specifically in ED and ICU clinical contexts.

-Whereas earlier comparisons of DL and traditional methods on healthcare data have often been restricted to specific clinical domains or single datasets~\cite{rajkomar2018scalable,Choi2017}, our cross-institutional validation across both emergency department and intensive care settings provides broader evidence for the generalizability of ensemble advantages under imbalance.
+Whereas earlier studies of deep learning and traditional methods on healthcare data have often been restricted to specific clinical domains or single datasets~\cite{rajkomar2018scalable, Choi2017}, our cross-institutional validation provides a broader evidence base.
+In particular, the inclusion of TabPFN v2.6~\cite{grinsztajn2025tabpfn} and TabICL~\cite{qu2025tabicl} reflects the current state of the tabular learning landscape.
+TabPFN v2.6 represents a substantially more capable and efficient version of the original TabPFN framework, incorporating a distilled variant suitable for large-scale deployment, making its inclusion particularly relevant for clinical feasibility assessments.
+The dataset-dependent behavior of these foundation models, competitive on MIMIC-IV-ED but more modest on eICU, adds nuance to existing discussions about when and where pre-trained tabular models provide practical advantages.

-In addition to these comparative results, we introduce an architectural contribution.
-The TabResNet model builds on established principles of residual learning~\cite{he2016deep} but adapts them specifically for tabular healthcare data under computational efficiency constraints.
-While not a theoretical breakthrough, this design represents a practical addition to the toolkit of clinical AI practitioners who require DL capabilities without the resource demands of trendy transformer-based counterparts.

-We also advance methodological clarity through our systematic approach to imbalance quantification.
-By combining multiple complementary metrics (CVCF, IR, NECD), we provide a more comprehensive framework.
-This allows a more nuanced understanding of how different aspects of class distribution affect model performance.
+\RW{ In contrast to earlier neural approaches for tabular data, recent foundation models such as TabPFN v2.6 and TabICL increasingly reduce the gap to strong classical baselines.
+This shift is particularly evident in structured clinical settings, where carefully engineered tree-based ensembles like XGBoost remain highly competitive but are no longer universally dominant.
+This trend reflects rapid progress in large-scale pre-training and inference-time adaptation strategies for tabular learning. }